Samkth123/KTH-md/Execution/lecture 7/Lecture 7.md

 	- ex not everyone has a car but know about ex Volvo and such==

 How can a venture develop sustianable competitive advantage
+- carve out uniqueness - do something unique
+- building barriers - make it difficult for other people to move in

+firms build SCA based on how they deploy resources and people (you people are you resourc)